ettoremodina/BombBuster/DESIGN_BELIEF.md

 ## swapping is extra hard in automatic mode
 - I need to pass the final position, but it needs to be called by the player receiving the wire and has to be consistent with the ordering

+## swap extra info
+- if I receive a wire, not only I know its value but also it's past position, this can be extra information for filtering, very hard to implement
+- what I need is a backward tracking of some sort, think about it
+- Thinking more about it, I am not sure is needed.

+## Debugging Swap function in belief_model.py for the ValueTracker (_update_value_trackers_for_swap)
+Something is not working correctly, here I list the operations that I need to perform to have a successfull swap
+1. every player has to update the value tracker, not only the one involved in the switching
+2. Revealed wires cannot be swapped, but they change relative position
+   1. for each revealed value that belongs to either one of the players involved in the swap update the position that got change due to the swap
+3. If a certain value got exchanged than I need to update both player and pos
+4. The other certain values need to update the position due to the swap (as the revealed ones)